Project Lifecycle - The Waterfall

 should have been caught during the

-phase but sometimes the complexity and minute
+analysis phase but sometimes the complexity and minute

-details of the business requirements
+details of the business requirements take a little longer

 to creep up.